jsheyl/summerSchools17/ubc/program.md

 ### morning
 * [*Introduction to GPU programming with CUDA and OpenACC*](maxime.md), by Maxime Boissonneault
-* restful APIs (partnership with UBC library through Eugene Barsky) (Schuyler Lindberg?), confirmed with syllabus
+* *Restful APIs* (partnership with UBC library through Eugene Barsky) (Schuyler Lindberg?), confirmed with syllabus

 ### afternoon
 * [*Introduction to GPU programming with CUDA and OpenACC*](maxime.md), by Maxime Boissonneault (continued)
-* Intro to jupyter notebooks, someone from PIMS (Ian Allison?), need confirmation
+* *Intro to jupyter notebooks*, someone from PIMS (Ian Allison?), need confirmation

 ## Wednesday June-21

 ### morning
-* 1/2-day cloud intro from either Scalar or IBM, general overview, hands-on examples, confirmed with syllabus
+* *1/2-day cloud intro* from either Scalar or IBM, general overview, hands-on examples, confirmed with syllabus
-* DDN object storage, need confirmation
+* *Object storage in Compute Canada*, working on this one

 ### afternoon
 * [*Introduction to Compute Canada Cloud*](brent.md), by Brent Gawryliuk